-Bozeman, Montana is one of the United States’ best-kept secrets.
+Bozeman, Montana, is one of the United States best-kept secrets.
 It’s also one of the most unique small cities in the country.
 Bozeman has a population of around 40,000 people and offers a rich culture that ranges from art to music to food.

-- Fun & Best Things to do in Bozeman, Montana
+- Things to Do in Bozeman, Montana

 - 1. Get immersed in the lively and exciting downtown scene in Bozeman